 PhD candidates at the Faculty of Humanities have two supervisors, one of them being a full professor.
 In principle, PhD candidates see their supervisor(s) once a month to discuss progress.

-In their first year, PhD candidates are evaluated on the basis of a pilot study — a paper or chapter (5,000 to 10,000 words in length) which demonstrates the candidate’s ability to handle the material and object of the thesis in an academic way (see below).
+In their first year, PhD candidates are evaluated on the basis of a pilot study — a 30-50 page paper or chapter which demonstrates the candidate’s ability to handle the material and object of the thesis in an academic way (see below).
 If the supervisors are satisfied by the quality of the pilot study and the revised work plan, the contract/affiliation with the PhD candidate will be extended by three years.
-After this first evaluation, the PhD candidates are asked to report on their progress at least once a year.
+After this first evaluation, the PhD candidates are asked to report on their progress on a yearly basis.

 PhD candidates receive a UvAnet ID which gives access to databases and electronic journals to which the UvA Library subscribes.
 The UvAnet ID will also give access to email facilities, both with an email client and with webmail, and a login for UvA computers.